 1. Explore topic basics and develop keywords (casual searching)

-4. Support your argument (cite reliable sources)
+4. Support your analysis (cite reliable sources)

 5. Drafts & revisions (research librarians and other resources)

 These databases hold a wider variety of news sources.
 Read the description underneath each link for recommended search strategies (where to go, how to craft your search, how to narrow your results, etc.)

 These publications are available as stand-alone database collections.
 This means you cannot easily search for articles within particular issues of the publications, but rather you are searching the entire collection of issues for a given number of years.
 To narrow your search to only the most recent issues, the first thing you want to do is open the Advanced Search (if the database does not open here by default), and narrow your search by date.

 For the ProQuest databases (NYT, WSJ, Washington Post, and Baltimore Sun), you will find Advanced Search just above the search box.
 Once there you will find a Publication Date drop-down menu just below the main search boxes.
 Try using the "Last 7 days," or if you want a different window, try selecting "On this date...", "After this date...," or "Specific date range..."